 1.2.2.
 Adult Migration Timing.
-Upstream migrants are present at McNary Dam year round.
-Maintenance of upstream passage facilities is scheduled for January and February to minimize impacts on upstream migrants.
-Table MCN-3 shows primary passage periods by species and the earliest and latest dates of peak passage on record, from fish count data compiled by the Corps of Engineers.
-Adult fish (salmon, steelhead, bull trout, and lamprey) are normally counted 16 hours per day (0400 through 2000 Pacific Standard Time) from April 1 through October 31.
+Upstream migrants are present at McNary Dam all year.
+Maintenance of upstream passage facilities is scheduled for January and February to minimize impacts on adult migrants.
+Table MCN-3 shows primary passage periods by species and the earliest and latest dates of peak passage on record from fish count data compiled by the Corps of Engineers.
+Adult fish (salmon, steelhead, bull trout, and lamprey) are normally counted 16 hours per day (0400 through 2000 hours Pacific Standard Time) from April 1 through October 31.
+Additional 16 hour per day counting will take place during March, November, and December 2003 for gathering data for setting nonroutine maintenance schedules.